 Every web accessibility solution kicks off with an accessibility evaluation, and the importance of this cannot be emphasized enough.
-This testing process, otherwise referred to as web accessibility audit or accessibility scan, is synonymous with what medical doctors do with every patient before prescribing drugs or other medications.
-Compliance Sheriff runs an automated scan of existing contents on your website with out-of-the-box checkpoints.
+This testing process otherwise referred to as web accessibility audit or accessibility scan is synonymous with what medical doctors do with every patient before prescribing drugs or other medications.
+Compliance Sheriff runs an automated scan of the existing content on your website with out-of-the-box checkpoints.
 These checkpoints, which are designed based on international regulatory standards, can be customized for your business needs as well as expanded to accommodate other requirements.
 A big advantage that comes with this initial process is that it makes it easy to get what you want from a scan as against the very common website accessibility evaluation processes.
-You and your staff can easily choose which regulations and specific guidelines you wish to scan against, making it possible to customize web audit to industry standards.
+You and your staff can easily choose which regulations and specific guidelines you wish to scan against, making it possible to customize web audits to industry standards.

 Through the dashboard, compliance directors and auditors can visualize, monitor, and report against standards across all departments.
 This visibility feature also makes it possible to correct errors before pages are published.
 Thus, the dashboard combines two functions of reporting and verification.

 Support against lawsuit

 Compliance Sheriff has provisions for your organization in the event you are being sued over accessibility.
 It does this by providing a comprehensive risk analysis to determine the most effective web solution for the situation.
 Added to that is the VPAT report to have a clear focus on which aspects of the compliance faults should be fixed first.
 Moving forward, they create an accessibility policy for future use.

 Compliance Sheriff is a top player in education accessibility